-What now qualifies Gorilla Gardens as the ultimate birthplace of grunge is the character of that clientele: a mixture of hardcore punk rockers and suburban heavy metal fans — still a potentially volatile combination at the time of the venue’s debut.
-It’s easy these days for underground rock music fans to forget that, prior to the mid-1980s, the American hardcore punk and heavy metal scenes were often hostile towards each other — especially in Seattle, where punk and metal youth often engaged in fights on school grounds and at parties to express that mutual hostility.
+What now qualifies Gorilla Gardens as the ultimate birthplace of grunge was the character of that clientele: a mixture of hardcore punk rockers and suburban heavy metal fans — a potentially volatile combination at the time of the venue’s debut.
+It’s easy these days for underground rock music fans to forget that, prior to the mid-1980s, the American hardcore punk and heavy metal scenes were often hostile towards each other — especially in Seattle, where punk and metal youth often engaged in fights on school grounds and at house parties to express that reciprocal hostility.

 “Now, in those days, the guys in these two musical camps hated each other, and many expected lobby riots [at Gorilla Gardens] as a matter of course.
 Instead, these disparate subcultures heard each others’ sounds and liked them.
 In fact, aside from the haircuts, they liked each other in general, the punks and the metalheads.”

 Occupying a building that was originally an old Chinese two-screen movie theater, Gorilla Gardens was founded and operated by Tony Chu, the son of an affluent Taiwanese family and the former proprietor of the Gorilla Room, a Pioneer Square punk/new wave club that operated from 1980 to 1982.
-Chu gained a bad reputation among Seattle underground bands based on his management style: many bands from that era have complained about not getting paid for playing at Gorilla Gardens — despite a full house, in some cases.
+Chu gained a bad reputation among Seattle underground bands based on his management style: many bands from that era have complained about not getting paid for playing at Gorilla Gardens — despite, in some cases, a full house.

-After less than one year in the original Chinatown location, Gorilla Gardens would move to Seattle’s North Queen Anne neighborhood at 307 Nickerson Street, where it would soon gain local notoriety from an incident there on November 26, 1985, when the popular Los Angeles hardcore punk band Circle Jerks headlined there during an historically heavy snowstorm.
+After less than one year in the original Chinatown location, Gorilla Gardens would move to a former auto-parts warehouse in Seattle’s North Queen Anne neighborhood at 307 Nickerson Street, where it would soon gain local notoriety from an incident there on November 26, 1985, when the popular Los Angeles hardcore punk band Circle Jerks headlined there during an historically heavy snowstorm.

 Tony Chu was arrested that night along with six other persons, and the club was evicted the following morning.
 Thus, the Circle Jerks riot marked the official end of Gorilla Gardens.
 The Seattle grunge scene, meanwhile, was then only just beginning.